Duomo Florence Tickets Price – Is the Duomo in Florence free?

 • Baptistery — 8:30 – 19:30 Monday to Sunday.

-Duomo Florence (Santa Maria del Fiore) Ticket Price FAQs
+FAQs about Duomo Florence Tickets (Santa Maria del Fiore)

 Can you buy Duomo tickets in person?